 Some even decide to opt out of the carry style altogether.
 In this article, we’ll discuss why that is, as well as the safety guidelines and age limits you should be aware of before trying a front-facing carry with your baby.

 Are there any reasons I wouldn’t want my baby to face forward?

 Let’s get the negative stuff out the way first.
 Yes, there are a few reasons why a front-facing carry is occasionally considered inferior to other methods.

 However, the facts are that as long as the carry is performed correctly and safely, which means following carrier and pediatrician recommendations for age and weight, along with the TICKS method, there’s really nothing to fear.

 TICKS method 1Using TICKS to check you’re babywearing safely: images

 - Supported back

-- It’s not the best ergonomic carrying position for baby: When your little one is in a forward-facing carry position, their back naturally arches, which places all of their weight at the base of their spine; that’s not as comfortable as the naturally accommodating curve of the inward-facing carry position.
+- It’s not the best ergonomic carrying position for baby: When your little one is in a forward-facing carry position, their back naturally arches, which places all their weight at the base of the spine; that’s not as comfortable as the naturally accommodating curve of the inward-facing carry position.
 It’s also harder for them to maintain the healthy M-shape leg position recommended to avoid skeletal problems in babies.

 - The M-shape leg position is the position of baby’s legs and hips while in the carrier.

 - It’s not as comfortable for the wearer: Other positions, such as inward-facing or a back-carry, tend to be more comfortable because they naturally allow the two of you to share a center of gravity.
-When you’re wearing your baby in a front-facing carry, this is no longer true.
+When wearing your baby in a front-facing carry, this is no longer the case.
 The result may be back pain both during and after the carry and an uncomfortable pulling sensation on your shoulders during wear, especially as baby gets older and larger.